From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Experimentation

+We also conduct both qualitative and quantitative analyses at the plot scale, centered at TLS scans and covering a 25 meter radius.
+For the qualitative evaluation, we visually compare structural reconstructions obtained from ALS, TLS, ALS+TLS and a hybrid approach combining ALS with ForestGen3D generation enhancement.
+For each plot, individual trees were first detected using 3D bounding boxes, and our ForestGen3D model was then applied to generate plausible understory structure beneath each detected tree.
+Regions lacking tree or shrub like vegetation are left unaltered under the assumption that they do not suffer from occlusion in ALS.
+To support the quantitative assessment, we perform an evaluation in the downstream task of vegetation biometric estimates derived from each data source: ALS only, TLS only, ALS+TLS and ALS enhanced with ForestGen3D.
+The combined ALS+TLS data serves as ground truth, given its ability to capture detailed, high-resolution vegetation structure across the entire vertical extent of the tree, including the ground, overstory and understory components.
 Figure \ref{fig:plot_gen_biophysics} illustrates four representative testset examples (one per row) at plot-scale.
 The first column illustrates the ALS point cloud, the second column shows the corresponding co-registered ground truth TLS scan, and the third column presents the results of aggregating the ALS scan with the generated under-story from our ForestGen3D model.
 Note that in all examples, the ALS plots suffer from either missing or highly sparse understory information between the ground and tree foliage, as can be observed in the images in the first column where points are missing.
 TLS, on the other hand, provides high resolution in the elevation/altitude direction, as shown in the second column, where the main tree stem is finely resolved along the vertical tree-stand direction.
 The third column, showing the point cloud from ALS+ForestGen3D, illustrates that our approach is capable of enhancing or generating realistic understory structure at the plot scale, where the generated stems and ground features fill in gaps and transition smoothly from the available ALS data.